wh-alice/mig_visualstudio/vs/misc/return-to-visual-studio-to-sign-in-to-the-ide--with-your-new-microsoft-account!.md

 ---
-title: "Return to Visual Studio to sign in to the IDE  with your new Microsoft account!" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""
+title: "Return to Visual Studio to sign in to the IDE  with your new Microsoft account! | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.reviewer: ""